iKarans/jersey-client-project/README.md

 # Lujam-Jersey Project

 This project was created with react and firebase by the Jersey intake of the \_nology software developer course.
-The project demonstrated possible design changes for Lujams dashboard redesign.
+The project demonstrated possible design changes for Lujams dashboard [redesign](https://lujam-jersey.web.app/).

 ## Overview

+The project is built in React and uses Firebase for hosting and authorization.

-The project ran for four weeks, with each week taking the form of a sprint, with a new product owner.
-We used Trello to manage our tickets, and Github to allow us to work on multiple features, and merge them when they were completed.
-Each sprint ended with a demo to the clients, and feedback which informed the next weeks tickets.
-The team wrote the tickets, estimated time for each one, and assigned them at the start of the new sprint.
+The project ran for four weeks, with each week taking the form of a sprint with a new product owner assigned.
+Each sprint ended with a demo to the clients.
+The feedback informed the next sprint's tickets.

+The product owner planned the tickets and wrote the acceptance criteria for completion.

+Trello was used to manage workflow.
+A git branching strategy was used to work on multiple features.
+Once a pull request was completed the feature would be added to the codebase.

-The application was built from wireframes created by Jake Wood, a coach for the course.
+The application was built from [wireframes](https://www.figma.com/file/RV6ZK8nzvqFlTZoG37TwUU/Lujam-Portal-V2?node-id=82%3A5204) created by [Jake Wood](https://github.com/jakealistairwood).
-The project was built in react, and used firebase for the hosting and authorisation.

 ## Project Links